-Any cancellations for Vacation Care/Pupil Free day bookings can be made if outside our 7 day notice period and no fees will apply.
-If within our 7 day notice period your booking can only be marked absent and fees will still apply.
+Any cancellations for Vacation Care/Pupil Free day bookings can only be marked absent and fees will still apply.

-Staff are employed from 7:00 am to 6.00pm.
+Staff is employed from 7:00am to 6.00pm.
 Children are to be signed in and out by a parent/guardian between these times.
-Collection after 6.00 pm incurs a fee of $10 for the first 10 minutes late, then $10 per 10 minutes or part thereof (i.e. $30 for 30 minutes and $50 for 45 minutes late).
+Collection after 6.00 pm incurs a fee of $20 for the first 10 minutes late, then $20 per 10 minutes or part thereof (i.e. $60 for 30 minutes).

-Emergency contacts are also authorised collectors, however they will need to provide staff with photo identification before allowing them to leave with your child.
+Emergency contacts are also authorised collectors; however they will need to provide staff with photo identification before being allowed to leave with your child.

-Each day apart from the scheduled program, there are sport, games, art & craft experiences provided.
+Each day, apart from the scheduled program, there are sport, games, and art & craft experiences provided.

 Declaration and Indemnity